0xstj/Gensyn--Swarm-role/README.md

-# How to get Swarm role in Gensyn discord server‼️
+# How to get "Swarm role" in Gensyn discord server‼️